cwi-dis/igor/doc/capabilities.md

 ### /data/au:access/au:unusedCapabilities

 This is an optional area to store capabilities that  are valid but currently not used, and that have no owner.
+For Igor development, really.

 ### /data/au:access/au:sharedKeys

-Stores symmetric keys shared between Igor and a single external party.
-These keys are used to sign outgoing capabilities (and check incoming capabilities).
-Each key is stored in an `au:sharedKey` element with the following fields:

-* `iss` Issuer.
-* `aud` (optional) Audience.
-* `sub` (optional) Subject.
-* `externalKey` Symmteric key to use.

-Keys are looked up either by the combination of _iss_ and _aud_ (for outgoing keys) or _iss_ and _sub_ (for incoming keys).

-**NOTE** The `externalKey` data here is truly secret (it is a shared key).
-Therefore, this data should be moved out of the database and stored externally, really.
-To be fixed.
+Empty placeholder for the secret shared key data in the _shadow.xml_ database (see below).

 ### /data/identities